Vivakor Inc. (VIVK) Reveals an Earnings Mystery

-Vivakor Inc. (NASDAQ:VIVK) went up by 30.51% from its latest closing price compared to the recent 1-year high of $12.63.
-The company’s stock price has collected -0.56% of loss in the last five trading sessions.
+Vivakor Inc. (NASDAQ:VIVK) went down by -10.44% from its latest closing price compared to the recent 1-year high of $12.63.
+The company’s stock price has collected 25.99% of gains in the last five trading sessions.

 Is It Worth Investing in Vivakor Inc. (NASDAQ :VIVK) Right Now?